acenotepad/acenotepad.github.io/Docker.md

 ### Part 2: Installing Docker Engine!
 #### 1. Install the latest Docker packages (as of November 15th, 2024) by running **sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin** (installs all of the following packages listed)
+##### 1.1.
+This process installs packages: docker-ce-rootless-extras git git-man liberror-perl libslirp0 pigz; slirp4netns
+##### 1.2.
+This process installs NEW packages:  containerd.io docker-buildx-plugin docker-ce docker-ce-cli; docker-ce-rootless-extras docker-compose-plugin git git-man liberror-perl; libslirp0 pigz; slirp4netns
 #### 2. To test the install, run **sudo docker run hello-world**
 ##### 2.1.
 This runs a 'Welcome to Docker' message!
 If your output matches the screenshot below, congrats!
 You've installed Docker properly!
+#### 3. Docker Compose should have been installed either with the prior Docker install or the Docker Engine install.
+If you are able to run docker compose version and get a version number, you have Docker Compose ready to go!

 ### Part 3: The OpenVas Container and the Security Scan
 #### 1. Run **sudo apt-get update** and **sudo apt-get upgrade** to make sure your software is up to date before beginning installation